stevenjmesser/visitmy.website/_posts/2022-04-18-run-notes-november-2021.md

 ## ‘Trail’ running

 First of all, I can’t stand the phrase ‘trail running’.
 Even though I really do love running in the countryside, calling it ‘trail running’ feels way too American.
-We don’t have trails, we just have...paths?
+We don’t have trails, we just have…paths?

 Anyway, having all that countryside on your doorstep in North Wales was truly a privilege, and if I’m honest it’s what I loved most about running.
 Getting to explore the outdoors without needing tarmac underneath you.